 Your doctor can remove your hernia in one of two ways.
 Both are done at a hospital or surgery center.
 You’ll usually go home within a few days.
 In many cases, you’ll be able to go home the same day as your procedure.

+Open surgery: You will receive general anesthesia before having open surgery.
 The surgeon makes a cut (incision) to open your skin.
 He’ll gently push the hernia back into place, tie it off, or remove it.
 Then he’ll close the weak area of the muscle -- where the hernia pushed through -- with stitches.
 For larger hernias, your surgeon may add a piece of flexible mesh for extra support.
 It’ll help keep the hernia from coming back.

 Laparoscopic surgery: In this surgery, your abdomen is inflated with a harmless gas.
 This gives the surgeon a better look of your organs.
 He’ll make a few small incisions (cuts) near the hernia.
 He’ll insert a thin tube with a tiny camera on the end (laparoscope).
 The surgeon uses images from the laparoscope as a guide to repair the hernia with mesh.
 For laparoscopic surgery, you’ll receive general anesthesia.

 Recovery is usually faster with laparoscopic surgery: On average, patients are back to their normal routine a week sooner than with open surgery.